esomjai/Forensic-Craniofacial-Approximation-Database/Nose predictions/GerasimowMaltaisLapointe GUI.md

                 # Small delay to make sure everything is reset
                 qt.QTimer.singleShot(100, lambda: self.onPlaceTangentClicked(nextTangent))

     def extendTangent(self, tangentName, extensionLength):
-        """Extend a tangent line *forward* from its end point by a fixed amount."""
+        """
+        Extend a tangent line *intelligently* by 50mm in the anterior direction, regardless of how the user has drawn the line.
+        """
         try:
-            # This function now correctly gets the LATEST tangent data from our dictionary,
-            # which is kept up-to-date by the observer we added.
             tangent_data = self.tangents[tangentName]

-            start = np.array(tangent_data['start'])
+            p1 = np.array(tangent_data['start'])
-            end = np.array(tangent_data['end'])
+            p2 = np.array(tangent_data['end'])

+            # --- THE CORRECTED LOGIC ---
+            # In 3D Slicer's standard RAS coordinate system:
+            # - The Y-axis runs from Posterior (-) to Anterior (+).
+            # - Therefore, the point with the LARGER Y-value is the more "anterior" point.

+            # 1. Let's identify which point is anterior and which is posterior.
+            #    THIS IS THE ONE-CHARACTER FIX: We change '<' to '>'
+            if p1[1] > p2[1]:
+                anterior_point = p1
+                posterior_point = p2
+            else:
+                anterior_point = p2
+                posterior_point = p1

-            # Calculate the forward direction
+            # 2. Calculate the direction vector *always* pointing from posterior to anterior.
-            direction = end - start
+            direction = anterior_point - posterior_point
+            # Normalize the vector to have a length of 1, so we can scale it accurately.
             if np.linalg.norm(direction) > 0:
                 direction = direction / np.linalg.norm(direction)

-            # Calculate the new end point by moving it forward.
-The start point stays the same.
+            # 3. Calculate the new anterior point by extending it forward.
-            new_end = end + direction * extensionLength
+            new_anterior_point = anterior_point + direction * extensionLength

-            # Update our internal dictionary with the new end point
+            # 4. Update our data with the new, correct points.
+            # The posterior point stays the same, and the anterior point is the new extended one.
+            self.tangents[tangentName]['start'] = posterior_point.tolist()
-            self.tangents[tangentName]['end'] = new_end.tolist()
+            self.tangents[tangentName]['end'] = new_anterior_point.tolist()
-            self.tangents[tangentName]['vector'] = (new_end - start).tolist()
+            self.tangents[tangentName]['vector'] = (new_anterior_point - posterior_point).tolist()

-            self.log(f"Extended {tangentName} tangent forward by {extensionLength}mm.")
+            self.log(f"Correctly extended {tangentName} anteriorly by {extensionLength}mm.")

         except Exception as e:
             self.log(f"Error extending {tangentName}: {e}", 2)

     def onExtendTangentsClicked(self):
-        """Extend all tangents including T4 to ensure intersection.""" self.log("Extending tangents to ensure intersection")
+        """Extends tangents by a fixed amount and backs up their original state.""" self.log("'Elongate Tangents' button clicked.")

+        extensionLength = 50

         try:
-            # Start with the tangents that must always exist.
             tangents_to_extend = ["T1", "T2", "T3"]

-            # Now, figure out which 'T4' to use.
             if "T4" in self.tangents:
                 tangents_to_extend.append("T4")
-                self.log("Found final T4, will extend.")
             elif "T4R" in self.tangents:
-                # If the final T4 hasn't been created, use T4R as a stand-in
                 tangents_to_extend.append("T4R")
-                self.log("Final T4 not found, using T4R for extension.")

-            # Check if we have all the tangents we need in our dictionary.
             for name in tangents_to_extend:
-                if name not in self.tangents:
+                if name not in self.tangent_backups:
-                    slicer.util.messageBox(f"Missing required tangent data for '{name}'.
-Please create it first.") return

-            # We now use a fixed extension length of 100mm, just as you suggested!
-            extensionLength = 100
+                    self.tangent_backups[name] = self.tangents[name].copy()
+                    self.log(f"Backed up original position for {name}.")

-            # Extend each tangent in our final list
+            # Extend each tangent
             for name in tangents_to_extend:
+                if name in self.tangents:
                     self.extendTangent(name, extensionLength)
+                    self.updateTangentVisualization(name)
+                else:
+                    self.log(f"Skipping extension for {name} as it does not exist.", 2)

+            self.log(f"Extended tangents by {extensionLength}mm.")
+            slicer.util.showStatusMessage(f"Tangents extended by {extensionLength}mm!", 3000)

+        except Exception as e:
+            self.log(f"Error in onExtendTangentsClicked: {e}", 2)
+            slicer.util.errorDisplay(f"Error extending tangents: {e}")

+    def onResetExtensionsClicked(self):
+        """Restores all tangents to their state before elongation.""" self.log("'Reset Extensions' button clicked.")

+        if not self.tangent_backups:
+            slicer.util.showStatusMessage("Tangents have not been extended yet.", 3000) return

+        try:
+            # Go through our backup dictionary
+            for name, backup_data in self.tangent_backups.items():
+                if name in self.tangents and name in self.tangentNodes:
+                    # Restore the data in our main dictionary from the backup
+                    self.tangents[name] = backup_data.copy()
-            # Update the visualization for each extended tangent
+                    # Update the line in the 3D scene to match the backup
+                    self.updateTangentVisualization(name)

+            self.log("Successfully reset all tangent extensions.")
+            slicer.util.showStatusMessage("All tangent extensions have been reset.", 4000)

+            # Optional: Clear the backup so you can't reset again until you extend again
+            self.tangent_backups = {}

+        except Exception as e:
+            self.log(f"Error resetting tangent extensions: {e}", 2)
+            slicer.util.errorDisplay(f"Could not reset extensions: {e}")

+    def onElongateNasalFloorTangentsClicked(self):
+        """Extends only the T4R and T4L tangents anteriorly.""" self.log("'Elongate Nasal Floor Tangents' button clicked.")

+        extensionLength = 50
+        tangents_to_extend = []

+        # Check if T4R exists and needs to be extended
+        if "T4R" in self.tangents:
+            tangents_to_extend.append("T4R")

+        # Check if T4L exists and needs to be extended
+        if "T4L" in self.tangents:
+            tangents_to_extend.append("T4L")

+        if not tangents_to_extend:
+            slicer.util.messageBox("Please create the T4R and/or T4L tangents in Step 2 before elongating them.")
+            return

+        try:
+            # Backup the positions before extending, if not already backed up
             for name in tangents_to_extend:
+                if name not in self.tangent_backups:
+                    self.tangent_backups[name] = self.tangents[name].copy()
+                    self.log(f"Backed up original position for {name}.")

+            # Extend each tangent and update its look in the 3D scene
+            for name in tangents_to_extend:
+                self.extendTangent(name, extensionLength)
                 self.updateTangentVisualization(name)

-            self.log("Tangents extended successfully")
+            self.log(f"Extended nasal floor tangents by {extensionLength}mm.")
-            slicer.util.showStatusMessage(f"Tangents extended by {extensionLength}mm!", 2000)
+            slicer.util.showStatusMessage(f"Nasal floor tangents extended by {extensionLength}mm!", 3000)

         except Exception as e:
-            # Add the error message to our log for easier debugging
-            self.log(f"Error in onExtendTangentsClicked: {e}", level=2)
+            self.log(f"Error in onElongateNasalFloorTangentsClicked: {e}", 2)
-            slicer.util.errorDisplay(f"Error extending tangents: {str(e)}")
+            slicer.util.errorDisplay(f"Error elongating nasal floor tangents: {e}")

     def onR2MethodChanged(self, button):
             """Handle R2 method selection"""